-I recently saw an article that stated that the use of an epidural in vaginal deliveries was associated with a decrease in the risk for severe maternal morbidity — and this was true regardless of the woman’s race.
+I recently saw an article that stated that the use of an epidural in vaginal deliveries was associated with a decrease in the risk for severe maternal morbidity, and this was true regardless of the woman’s race.
 That seems really significant.
 What is your take on this study?

 —Caren

 These results were echoed in a 2024 study in Scotland with a very similar design — a comprehensive analysis of the relationship between epidural analgesia and severe maternal morbidity in general.
-That study didn’t focus on post-partum hemorrhage, but that would be one common cause of severe birth complications.
-As in the U.S. study, the group that got epidurals differed from the one that did not, making it hard to know how much was the impact of the epidural.
+That study didn’t focus on postpartum hemorrhage, but that would be one common cause of severe birth complications.
+As in the U.S. study, the group that got epidurals differed from the one that did not, making it hard to know how much of it was the epidural’s impact.Is this a reason to have an epidural if you otherwise do not want one?
+Perhaps not, given the small effects.
+But I share the view of the authors that it is a reason that epidurals should be available to everyone if they do want them.
+And certainly this deserves more research.

 Community Guidelines